hecksalmonids/geode/README.md

 * To get a list of possible field types, check the description of `thor geode:help generate`.

+    * The `id` field is special; the only type it is allowed to have is `primary_key`.
+This field will be automatically created if no primary key was given as a field, but will be skipped if a primary key with a different name was given.

 * The `--singleton` flag allows you to generate a singleton model class, whose matching table will only ever contain a single entry.
 This entry can be accessed by calling `ModelClassName.instance`, which will create the singular record if it does not already exist.
 Additionally, the visibility of the two model class constructors (`.new` and `.create`)